Mid-Year Climbing Safety Standards Updates

 • Each Subgroup must have a Trip Guide or Assistant Trip Guide with a minimum of a Standard First Aid and CPR C certification.

-• When males and females participate on an excursion, both male and female supervisors are required.
+• When males and females participate on an excursion, both male and female Teachers/Monitors are required.

 • Trip Guide and Assistant Trip Guides:

-• Refer to the criteria outlined in Table S-1 and Table S-2 to determine which supervision ratios are appropriate for the Trip Group.
+• Refer to the criteria outlined in Table S-1 and Table S-2 to determine which supervision/monitoring ratios are appropriate for the Trip Group.

-Table S-1: Supervision ratios for Trip Groups.
+Table S-1: Supervision/Moniotring Ratios for Trip Groups.
 Refer to Table S-2 for school/school board approved curricular or intramural outdoor education program trips.

-Number of Students per Trip Group Minimum Number of Supervisors per Trip Group Number of Qualified Supervisors per Trip Group (Qualifications are outlined in the Qualification section)
+Number of Students per Trip Group Number of Qualified Guides per Trip Group Number of Qualified Guides by Role (Qualifications are outlined in the Qualifications section) per Trip Group_

 Up to 8 2